dhikshanya06/queuectl/README.md

     </ul>
   </li>
 </ul>
-Multiple workers can run simultaneously:
+<p>Multiple workers can run simultaneously:</p>

 ```bash
 queuectl worker start --count 3
 ```
-SQLite’s locking makes sure that only one worker takes each job.
-There are no duplicates.
+<p>SQLite’s locking makes sure that only one worker takes each job.
+There are no duplicates.</p>

 <h3>Graceful Shutdown</h3>
 <ul>